 However, if you are unable to afford physical fences, invisible fences are a great option.
-An invisible fence can also be the right choice if you have a large amount of land and want your doggo to be able to run free.
+Invisible fencing can also be the right choice if you have a large amount of land and want your doggo to be able to run free.

 If you rent your home and are unable to install a permanent fence, this could be another reason why an invisible fence is the right choice for you (as long as it’s not an in-ground fence).

 Lastly, a portable dog fence option (like the wireless fence system or advanced containment collars) is amazing if you are traveling with your dog.